ergo-services/ergo/README.md

 As an extra option, we provide EPMD service as a standalone application.
 There is a simple drop-in replacement of the original Erlang' epmd daemon.

 `go get -u github.com/halturin/ergo/cmd/epmd`

-### Multinode ###

- This feature allows to create two or more nodes within a single running instance.
-The only need is to specify the different set of options for creating nodes (such as: node name, empd port number, secret cookie).
-You may also want to use this feature to create 'proxy'-node between some clusters.
- See [Examples](#examples) for more details

 ### Observer ###